 Call me old-fashioned, but that’s why I prefer how Steve Jobs always worded it: challenging the status quo.
 A challenge is a game, an experiment, a call out to the incumbent.
 It comes without bad intentions and is not presumed on winning vs. losing.

-However, I’m glad Whitney Johnson picked the word “disrupt” in her books title – because it adds a whole lot of positive connotation to it, thanks to the brilliant framework she’s giving readers to challenge the status quo of their careers, lives and companies.
+However, I’m glad Whitney Johnson picked the word “disrupt” in the title of Disrupt Yourself – because it adds a whole lot of positive connotation to it, thanks to the brilliant framework she’s giving readers to challenge the status quo of their careers, lives and companies.

 Here are my 3 favorite lessons: